samwisekind/steamchat-website/README.md

 * The latest episode to be shown on the homepage is controlled by the PHP variable `$latestEpisode` (integer) in [`index.php`](https://github.com/Flamov/steamchat-website/blob/master/index.php#L3).
 * Episode data is controlled in the [`lib/episodeData.php`](https://github.com/Flamov/steamchat-website/blob/master/lib/episodeData.php) file.
 Information on how the arrays are structured can be found in [the comment at the start of the file](https://github.com/Flamov/steamchat-website/blob/master/lib/episodeData.php#L3-L17).
   * If you plan on further developing with the source files, we *highly* recommend you use a database to retrieve relevant episode data instead of referring to a single PHP file with a single array.
 We provided the `episodeData.php` file purely for reference; it's a ~50Kb file that gets requested every time you visit a page on the website and isn't recommended as it could lead to performance issues.
+* SASS/SCSS CSS files are used in the website but knowledge in SASS is not required; we have also included equivalent regular CSS files.
 * Things not included in the repository:
   * Episode MP3 and M4A files.
   * Episode XML/RSS feeds.